Kazuki Tomaru

 CROCODILE-DWARF: Cosmological Zoom-in Hydrodynamic Simulations of Dwarf Galaxies

-I perform and analyze cosmological zoom-in hydrodynamic simulations of dwarf galaxies using the GADGET4-OSAKA code.
-We study the morphological and kinematic diversity of gas and stars in these systems, which provides crucial insights into the galaxy–halo connection at the low-mass end of galaxy formation.
+I conduct cosmological zoom-in hydrodynamic simulations of dwarf galaxies using the GADGET4-OSAKA code.
+My work focuses on the morphological and kinematic diversity of gas and stars in dwarf galaxies, probing the galaxy–halo connection at the low-mass end.

 Publications